tknrsgym/quara/README.rst

 .. _start_of_about:

 Quara, which stands for "Quantum Characterization", is an open-source library for characterizing elementary quantum operations.
-Currently protocols of standard tomography for quantum states, POVMs, and gates are implemented.
+Currently protocols of standard tomography for quantum states, POVMs, gates, and measurement processes are implemented.

 .. _end_of_about: